 It's trivial to identify a data set if someone's name or email is included.
 Avoid collecting or maintaining this information, if possible.
 When you do collect such information, try to minimize its use (e.g. don't include it in data analysis files).

-Use HTTPS (HTTP over SSL) to encrypt interactions.
-This is required to protect user information, tokens, passwords, and other sensitive data that is transmitted.
+Use HTTPS (HTTP over SSL) to encrypt transmissions of data to and from your website.
+This is required to protect user information, tokens, passwords, and other sensitive data in transit.

 If you are running your own website, your SSL should be audited for using weak encryption algorithms and support for perfect forward secrecy with a tool like Qualys SSL Server Test.